magarena/magarena/release/README.txt

-  IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon Salasnet for the felt theme and pedro1973 for the dark battle theme singularita for creating the scripts to add over 300 additional creature cards David, Grundomu, jeffwadsworth, Kuno and LSK for contributing custom decks pedro1973 for creating new themes, see http://www.slightlymagic.net/forum/viewforum.php?f=89 mtgrares for the publicity
+  IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon Salasnet for the felt theme and pedro1973 for the dark battle theme singularita for creating the scripts to add over 300 additional creature cards David, Grundomu, jeffwadsworth, Kuno, LSK and sponeta for contributing custom decks pedro1973 for creating new themes, see http://www.slightlymagic.net/forum/viewforum.php?f=89 mtgrares for the publicity
   Goblin Hero for providing the images for some of the symbols